Tihaelka/Beauty-Review/README.md

 **- More about the product:** User by clicking in discover will be redirected to product page which show a détail about the product componnent and user reviews
 ![Capture du 2024-05-14 15-45-24](https://github.com/Tihaelka/Beauty-Review/assets/133141813/5b8ae977-86f4-4b2c-9d4e-be846442678d)

+**- Installation**

+**- Technologies Used**
+Programming languages used to build Beauty Review are:

+- Frontend:

+        - HTML

+        - CSS

+         - Javascript

+- Backend:

+         -  Flask

+-API:

+         - Google API